EUROPEAN JOURNAL OF ARCHAEOLOGY PUBLICATIONS ETHICS POLICY

 Peer reviewers are, by default, anonymous, but may make their names known to authors should they so wish.

-Peer reviewers’ comments are only shared with the Editors and authors.
+Peer reviewers’ comments are only shared with the Editors and authors and must not be disseminated more widely.

 10. Post-publication discussions and corrections